Excel Column Filter (Table of Contents)

 Filter Column in Excel

-Filters in Excel is used for filtering the data, by selecting the data type in filter drop down.
-By using a filter, we can make out the data which we want to see or on which we need to work.
+Filters in Excel are used for filtering the data by selecting the data type in the filter dropdown.
+By using a filter, we can make out the data that we want to see or on which we need to work.

-To access/apply a filter in any column of excel, go the Data menu tab, under Sort & Filter, we will find Filter option.
+To access/apply a filter in any column of excel, go to the Data menu tab; under Sort & Filter, we will find the Filter option.

 How to Filter a Column in Excel?

 To filter a column in excel is a very simple and easy task.
 Let’s understand the working of how to filter a column in Excel with an example.

 We have some sample data tables in excel, where we will apply the filter in columns.
 Below is the screenshot of a data set, which has multiple columns and multiple rows with various data sets.

 For applying Excel Column Filter, select the top row first, and the filter will be applied to the selected row only, as shown below.
 Sometimes when we work for a large set of data and select the filter directly, the current look of the sheet can be applied.

 As we can see in the above screenshot, row 1 is selected, and it is ready to apply the filters.

 Now for applying filters, go to the Data menu, and under Sort & Filters, select Filters.